52nd ANNUAL ARNOVA CONFERENCE

 - University of Oregon, School of Planning, Public Policy, and Management

 If you attended the conference and want to share your thoughts, please remember to complete the conference evaluation before the end of the year!
 To see all past conferences information, such as papers presented and online program, click here.

-Follow the #ARNOVA22 hashtag on Twitter to see what attendees had to say and learn more about this year's conference - and be sure to follow us on Facebook to see more photos.
+Follow the #ARNOVA23 hashtag on Twitter to see what attendees had to say and learn more about this year's conference - and be sure to follow us on Facebook to see more photos.
 We hope to see you next year for one of our upcoming conferences!

 The 2024 ARNOVA conference will be held in Washington DC, home to the US Federal Government and headquarters of many domestic and international nonprofit organizations.
 This year’s conference theme provides us the opportunity to consider the intersections between the nonprofit sector, government, and public policy.
 We invite you to consider these intersections with emphasis on the increasingly tenuous relationships between nonprofits and government, opportunities and threats of the rapid acceleration of technology, and the role of growing influence of special interest groups on the work of the nonprofit sector.